macadmins/umad/README.md

 ```

 ### DEP failure subtext
-If a user has a DEP capable device, but they are passed the enrollment window, they will have an option to manually enroll.
+If a user has a DEP capable device, but they are past the enrollment window, they will have an option to manually enroll.

 This is the second set of text above the enrollment button.